-- The participant's Adaptive Behavior Quotient is 0.35 or lower on the Inventory for Client and Agency Planning (ICAP) assessment; and - The participant needs assistance with ADLs or IADLs exceeding the range of expected activities that a legally responsible individual would ordinarily perform on - behalf of a person without a disability or chronic illness of the same age, that are necessary to assure the health and welfare of the participant, and that will - avoid institutionalization.
-(Example: a 12 year old needing assistance with dressing and bathing, whereas the average 12 year old does not.); or - The participant requires care from a person with specialized medical skills relating to the participant's diagnosis or medical condition as determined appropriate by the participant's medical professional and DHCF.
+- The participant's Adaptive Behavior Quotient is 0.35 or lower on the Inventory for Client and Agency Planning (ICAP) assessment; and behalf of a person without a disability or chronic illness of the same age, that are necessary to assure the health and welfare of the participant, and that will avoid institutionalization.
+(Example: a 12 year old needing assistance with dressing and bathing, whereas the average 12 year old does not.); or by the participant's medical professional and DHCF.